Bagdogra Airport

 The airport experiences humid subtropical climate (Köppen Climate Classification code: Cwa) - hot humid summers and cool winters.
 There is significant precipitation in all seasons, but remains drier in winters.
-Air traffic at Bagdogra crossed 1 million for the first time, growing at 43.6% percent in 2014–15.
-In 2019–20, the airport served 3.2 million passengers, which was an increase of 11.2% from the previous year, making it the 17th-busiest airport in India.
-It is one of the few airports in India with zero sales tax on aviation turbine fuel.
+Air traffic at Bagdogra crossed 1 million for the first time, growing at 43.6% per cent in 2014–15.
+In 2019–20, the airport served 3.2 million passengers, which was an increase of 11.2% from the previous year, making it the 17th-busiest airport in India.This airport has routes to 13 airports and serves 3 countries (India, Bhutan and Thailand).
+The most served route from this airport is to Indira Gandhi International Airport, Delhi.

 Air Force Station

-The airbase is home to the IAF No. 20 Wing, as also to the Mikoyan-Gurevich MiG-21 (Mig-21) FL fighter aircraft of the No. 8 Squadron and a Helicopter Unit.
-Along with the airbase at Hasimara, Alipurduar district; it is responsible for combat air operations over a large area including North Bengal, Sikkim, and if needed, Bhutan.
+The airbase is home to the IAF No. 20 Wing, as well to the Mikoyan-Gurevich MiG-21 (Mig-21) FL fighter aircraft of the No. 8 Squadron and a Helicopter Unit.
+Along with the airbase at Hasimara, Alipurduar district; it is responsible for combat air operations over a large area including Northern West Bengal, Sikkim and if needed, Bhutan.
 The base caters to all military air traffic for the Indian Army's XXXIII Corps based nearby in Sukna.

 Expansion

+The Government of West Bengal had handed over 14.5 acre of land to the Ministry of Civil Aviation for developing infrastructure for night landing in 2010.
+AAI also expanded the apron at the same time, enabling the parking of 5 narrow-body aircraft simultaneously.
+The IAF, which maintains the ATC and runway, permitted night landings by civilian aircraft allowing flights past 6 PM in 2013.

+For its growing traffic over the years, in 2022, From 11 to 25 April, the airport was shut down for 14 days to refurbish its sole runway.